G-Force (film): Video game

 The video game based on the film was released for PlayStation 3, PlayStation 2, Xbox 360, Wii, PlayStation Portable, Nintendo DS and Microsoft Windows on July 21, 2009.
 The PS3 and Xbox 360 versions come with 3-D glasses.

+Darwin appears as a playable character in the mobile game Disney Heroes: Battle Mode.

 Soundtrack

 G-Force: Original Motion Picture Soundtrack was released in May 2009 by Walt Disney Records.